Centipoise to Pascal-Seconds Converter (cP ↔ Pa·s)

 How accurate are the conversions?

-The relationships between cP, P, Pa·s and mPa·s are exact unit definitions, so the only source of inaccuracy is rounding during display.
-Internally, this tool keeps sufficient precision for engineering and laboratory use.
+The relationships between cP, P, Pa·s and mPa·s are exact unit definitions, so only display rounding affects the output.
+Internally we keep full precision for engineering and lab use.

 Where are these units used?